 Specific phobias (eg, to a certain situation)

 Depression Depressive Disorders in Children and Adolescents Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
-Diagnosis is by history and... read more , which can cause patients to avoid leaving the house for reasons unrelated to anxiety
+Diagnosis is by clinical criteria... read more , which can cause patients to avoid leaving the house for reasons unrelated to anxiety

 Behavioral therapy is especially useful for agoraphobia symptoms.
-Drugs are rarely useful except to control any associated panic attacks.
+Medications are rarely useful except to control any associated panic attacks.